PoPGRI/Race/_home/02dates.md

 ---
 *Dates are tentative and subject to change*

-- Feb.
-27: Platform beta release
+- March 1: Platform beta release
 - March-May: Platform updates based on feedback from participants
 - April 30: Registration deadline for participants, Final platform update
 - May 11: Submission deadline for controllers